-I love hearing my readers, but before you email me, please check below to see if your question has already been answered.
+I love hearing my readers, but before you email me, please check to see if your question has already been answered.
 I get a lot of the same questions, and I’ve decided to put the answers in one easy-to-find-the-answers place!

 Q) What book(s) are you currently working on?

 - Writing book #2, The Dark God, of the Children of Khaos: The Rebellion Series.

 - Book Design creation for book #3, The Iron Queen, from Children of Khaos: The Rebellion Series.

 - Formatting Blind Love, a short story from the Children of Khaos: The Rebellion Series.

 - Later in 2018, I’ll start writing the SARA Series (The Shadow Man, The Shadow Unit, and The Shadow Society) which will be a YA Series.

 Q) I noticed that most of your books are gone and just now coming back, why did you unpublish them in the first place?